New Jersey Tire Blowout Truck Accident Lawyers

 A tire blowout is typically the result of negligence.
 Trucking companies are supposed to perform regular maintenance and repairs on their fleet of vehicles to ensure everyone’s safety.
 If there’s natural wear and tear or some other type of damage, repairs must be made promptly.
 Unfortunately, some companies will cut corners to save time and money.
 When that happens, the damaged tire could explode and cause a traumatic accident.

-Truck accidents are complex, often involving multiple parties, but the top-rated truck accident attorneys at Brach Eichler Trial Lawyers understand the steps needed to secure the financial compensation you deserve.
+Truck accidents are complex, often involving multiple parties, but the top-rated truck accident attorneys at Brach Eichler Injury Lawyers understand the steps needed to secure the financial compensation you deserve.
 We have secured more than $300 million in settlements and verdicts on behalf of our clients, and we can help you, too.

 There’s More Than One Type of Commercial Truck